matthann/CS3012-LCA-DAG/README.md

-# Python
+# CS3012
-CS3012 assignment submission in Python for both LCA and DAG
+CS3012 assignment submission in Python for both LCA and DAG.

  <i><b>Explanation of the LCA</b></i>